pythonanywhere/help_pages/articles/RequestingWhitelistAdditions.md

 If you would like us to whitelist a site, send us an email or feedback request, including:

-* a link to the API documentation
+* a link to the API documentation.
+Particularly to documentation that states the domain where the API is published.
 * the domain or domains (including subdomains) that the API is served from.